Consensys/doc.goquorum/docs/HowTo/Interact/Client-Libraries/web3js-quorum.md

         ```

         !!! important
-            * `allowInsecure: false` forces verification of the Privacy Manager’s certificate.
+            * `allowInsecure: false` forces the private transaction manager's certificate to be verified.

-                Setting `allowInsecure: true` will disable Privacy Manager’s certificate verification and allow self-signed certificates.
+                Setting `allowInsecure: true` disables the private transaction manager's certificate verification and allows
+                self-signed certificates.

-            * If HTTPS is enabled with `privateUrl` and TLS options, `ipcPath` options should not be used.
+            * If HTTPS is enabled with `privateUrl` and TLS options, then `ipcPath` options should not be used.

 ## Deploying a contract with `generateAndSendRawTransaction`